GuidesMarket research

 Focus groups are great for discovering a specific demographic's opinions.
 They are best suited to collecting qualitative research.

-This research method allows businesses to obtain data and analyze it from a specific market segment, with in-depth answers.
+This allows businesses to obtain data and analyze it from a specific market segment, with in-depth answers.
 This is helpful for decision-making and fine-tuning a product or service.

 Many companies use focus groups to play through "what if" scenarios before implementing them in real life or for A/B testing on marketing material.